 Being properly insured can provide a safety buffer in itself, and we’re not going to tell you to not have insurance.
 Ideally, you’d have both insurance and an emergency savings account.

 The problem is being underinsured – either not being covered at all, or not being covered for enough.
-According to a 2018 report by AMP, four out of every five homes are underinsured when it comes to home insurance, potentially leaving owners tens of thousands of dollars out of pocket.
+According to 2019 research from MCG Quantity Surveyors, up to 66% of Australian homes are underinsured, potentially leaving owners tens of thousands of dollars out of pocket.

-When you add together the premiums for health, home, life and car insurance, you’re looking at some serious out of pocket costs, and we haven’t even talked about the fact that you will probably have to pay an excess of several hundred dollars, as well as some out-of-pocket costs.
+When you add together the premiums for health, home, life and car insurance, you’re looking at some serious out of pocket costs, and we haven’t even talked about the fact that you will probably have to pay an excess of several hundred dollars, as well as some out-of-pocket costs here and there.

 So if something goes wrong, a good insurance policy will hopefully cover you for most of bills, but there’s still a high chance you’ll have to pay something.
 Your emergency savings fund can help you here.
 Just make sure you always have a good read of your policy’s PDS (product disclosure statement) to know what you’re covered for and what your out-of-pocket expenses will be.